 Different amounts of protein, carbohydrates, and fat affect individuals differently, thanks to gene variations that make each of us unique.
 Certain genes and gene variants influence metabolism, including our response to various types of fat (saturated fat, polyunsaturated fat, monounsaturated fat) and knowing more about our responses can help us to tailor our diet to get the outcomes we want.

-How can you boost your energy levels?
+How to boost your energy levels.

 Our genes affect circulating levels of B vitamins (especially folate and B12) in the body.
 We need folate and our B vitamins to be optimal, not only for the production of energy but also to prevent conditions like birth defects, dementia and cardiovascular disease.
 B vitamin metabolism is controlled by several genes and pathways, all illuminated by a 3X4 genetic Test and discussed with your 3X4 practitioner at your feedback consultation.